Us3rUnkn0w/Us3rUnkn0w/README.md

 <!--Profile in contsruction-->
 <h2 align="left">About me</h2>
 <p align="left">My name is Bruno, nice to meet you, that is my profile in the GitHub, I'm from Brazil</p>
-<p align="left">✨ I'm a Dev Full Stack Java<br>🎓 I'm a Technician Network's Computer<br>📚 I'm will initiate the college this year, the course is Cyber Defense<br>🎯 I want be a Software Engineer<br>🎲 I like watch movies and series, play videogames too, I don't played Baldur's Gate 3 yet...<br></p>
+<p align="left">✨ I'm Dev<br>🎓 I'm a Technician Network's Computer<br>📚 I'm will initiate the college this year, the course is Cyber Defense<br>🎯 I want be a Software Engineer<br>🎲 I like watch movies and series, play videogames too, I don't played Baldur's Gate 3 yet...<br></p>

 ![imagem1github](https://github.com/user-attachments/assets/1e8efb66-9806-4576-a93d-474961cc8067)
 <h3 align="left">My Certifications</h3>